 Under federal labor laws, employees who are paid on a fluctuating workweek basis, meaning they are paid a fixed amount regardless of how many hours they work, are to be compensated for all overtime hours at a rate of one-half times their regular rate of pay; however, a Pennsylvania federal judge recently found that this method, often referred to as "Chinese overtime," violates a state minimum wage law, paving the way for a new wave of litigation against employers in Pennsylvania.

 If you work in Pennsylvania and are paid on a fluctuating workweek basis, you may be able to file a claim for compensation if you were not properly compensated for your overtime hours.
-To find out if you could be owed back pay, fill out our free, no obligation case review form today.

 Is Chinese Overtime Pay Illegal in Pennsylvania?